After 5 years of using a blank keyboard, I don't recommend it

 1. It looks cool.
 The Das Keyboard Ultimate is the opposite of the typical RGB light show.
 It's a black hole in your desk that says to passers-by: "This computer is not for you, because you are not of the midnight realm."
 Few keyboards look cooler.

-2. I thought I could become a better touch typist by denying myself labels to glance at.
+2. I thought I could become a better touch typist by denying myself labels.
 And if my typing didn't improve, I could still claim that I bought the Das Keyboard Ultimate as a training tool, allowing me to own a novelty keyboard without admitting that its primary purpose was to be noticed.

 I also liked the quality of the Das Keyboard 4 build: It's a sturdy slab with a big metal volume knob that clicks pleasantly when rotated.
 I recommend Das Keyboard's collection (the rest of which features normal keycaps), but after five years of using the Ultimate, I have finally retired it in favor of the Dygma Raise, a split ergonomic keyboard that emits red, green, and blue light through translucent key labels like the gaming keyboards I once left behind.